-Apart from the traditional model of research collaboration, the value of open innovation has received strong interest in recent years.
-Open innovation encompasses a paradigm shift in how companies and institutions approach R&D: instead of relying solely on internal resources, open innovation posits that organizations could leverage external R&D and market solutions that, in some cases, can take place in a non-proprietary manner (Chesbrough, 2003) (Chesbrough et al., 2008).
-This new approach to technology creation and distribution is in essence a model of cooperation that helps facilitate collaborations between institutions, companies and independent innovators around the world by allowing a richer pool of ideas and faster time-to-market solutions, thereby accelerating the R&D process and increasing internationalization potential.
+Apart from the traditional model characterizing the internal innovation processes, the value of open innovation has received strong interest in recent years.
+Open innovation encompasses a paradigm shift in how companies and institutions approach R&D: instead of relying solely on internal resources, open innovation posits that organizations could leverage external R&D and market solutions that, in some cases, can take place in a non-proprietary manner (Chesbrough et al., 2008; Chesbrough, 2003).
+The open approach to technology creation and distribution is in essence a model aiming at exploring different knowledge sources, as well as sharing (non critical)

+knowledge.
+In other words, it helps facilitate collaborations between institutions, companies and independent innovators around the world by allowing a richer pool of ideas and faster time-to-market solutions, thereby accelerating the R&D process and increasing internationalization potential.

-One of the pioneering models is the open-source paradigm that promotes the free and open sharing of software source code to encourage collective improvement and distribution by users (Fitzgerald, 2006).
+One of the pioneering models is the opensource paradigm that promotes the free and open sharing of software source code to encourage collective improvement and distribution by users (Fitzgerald, 2006).
 Successful cases in the open software paradigm are Linux, MySql, Firefox and WordPress.
-Beyond software, the concept has found applicability in diverse arenas such as hardware (Open Source Hardware Association, 2023) and scientific research.
+Android, one of the most widely diffused operating system is also based on open source technologies.
+Beyond software, the concept has found applicability in diverse areas such as hardware (Open Source Hardware Association, 2023) and scientific research.
 The Human Genome Project, for instance, adopted an open-source approach to generate the first sequence of the human genome.
-The landmark agreement of rapid pre-publication data release (i.e., release of all DNA sequence data in publicly accessible databases within a day after generation) has been credited with establishing a greater awareness and openness to the sharing of data in biomedical research, revolutionizing global collaboration (The Human Genome Project, 2023).
+The landmark agreement of rapid pre-publication data release (i.e., release of all DNA sequence data in publicly accessible databases within a day after generation) has been credited with establishing a greater awareness and openness to the sharing of data in biomedical research, revolutionizing global collaboration (Open Source Hardware Association, 2023).